ranaroussi/qtpylib/docs/source/sms.rst

     token = AUTH_TOKEN
     from  = FROM_NUMBER

-.. note:: If your ``sms.ini`` file contains both services, QTPy will use the first one listed.
+.. note:: If your ``sms.ini`` file contains both services, QTPy-Lib will use the first one listed.